Lauren DiCioccio

 ARTIST STATEMENT

 My work investigates the physical beauty of common mass-produced objects as they approach obsolescence.
-Ubiquitous items of day-to-day life - the newspaper, 35mm slide, or hard-cover book, for example- are quickly becoming cultural artifacts as these media change modes due to technology and the hope for a less wasteful lifestyle.
+Ubiquitous items of day-to-day life – in this case, paper currency- are quickly becoming cultural artifacts as these media change modes due to technology and the hope for a less wasteful lifestyle.
 Approaching sculpture, painting, and tedious handicraft with an air of lightness, I aim to remind viewers of the importance of our relationships with these simple but intimate objects of everyday life and to provoke a pang of nostalgia for their familiar physicality.